GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 }
 ```

-By this step, you should already have the Usage API data that you need and can perform further analysis or transformation with it.
-The rest of the blueprint is optional but shows you how to load this data for use with Amazon Athena.
+This step retrieves the raw data you requested from the Usage API.
+The remaining sections of this blueprint explain how to upload that data for use with Amazon Athena, which enables you to efficiently query the data.

-### Transform JSON result for use with Amazon Athena
+### Transform the JSON result for use with Amazon Athena

-Once the query is completed, the resulting data should be transformed into a different JSON format where each record is its own line in the file.
+To query the returned data with Amazon Athena, you must transform it into a JSON format where each record is on its own line.
+Athena requires this format.

-To do this, you could run this one-liner which pipes the usage results into a jq transformation command, then finally saving the new format into a new file:
+The following one-line code example shows how to pipe the results into a jq transformation command, and then to save the new format in a new file:

 ```bash
 gc usage query results get "7157a113-2751-4e38-85c4-c386cb9e22a4" | jq -c '.results[]' > query-result.json
 ```

-Resulting file content:
+The following is an example of what the resulting file looks like:

 ```json
 {"clientId":"d57acb58-54a8-44ce-bafa-0c273a357a94","clientName":"Sample Client Credentials","organizationId":"","userId":"","templateUri":"","httpMethod":"","status200":3,"status300":0,"status400":0,"status500":1,"status429":0,"requests":4,"date":"2021-01-12T00:00:00Z"}